-- Record all new staff on the Single Central Record and check that a safeguarding/child protection training certificate has been provided - Record that all new staff have signed to accept the induction information - Keep a record of all those who attended the annual safeguarding/child protection update - with evidence of how the information will be disseminated to those who could not access the update. - Record details of all internal safeguarding/child protection updates, safeguarding/child protection discussions in team meetings and inhouse training.
-These records will be sampled as part of the trust's annual safeguarding review - Produce termly safeguarding reports for the local governing body, including details of safeguarding/child protection training and share these with the trust
+- Record all new staff on the Single Central Record and check that a safeguarding/child protection training certificate has been provided - Record that all new staff have signed to accept the induction information - Keep a record of all those who attended the annual safeguarding/child protection update - with evidence of how the information was disseminated to those who could not access the update.

+- Every interview panel, where possible should consist of three people, at least one person must be safer recruitment trained which has an expiry date before three years.
+Safer Recruitment training should be repeated every three years.) - Record details of all internal safeguarding/child protection updates, safeguarding/child protection discussions in team meetings and inhouse training.
+These records will be sampled as part of the trust's quality assurance - Produce termly safeguarding reports for the local governing body, including details of safeguarding/child protection training